Column: Tua shouldn’t have played, but complex issues remain | Times Leader

 Beyond that, it gets a lot more complicated.

-The Miami Dolphins quarterback with a concussion during a prime-time game against the Cincinnati Bengals on Thursday, an especially frightening incident because it came a mere four days after another hard hit against the Buffalo Bills left him wobbly.
+The Miami Dolphins quarterback was taken away on a stretcher with a concussion during a prime-time game against the Cincinnati Bengals on Thursday, an especially frightening incident because it came a mere four days after another hard hit against the Buffalo Bills left him wobbly.

 “I’m sick,” former NFL linebacker Emmanuel Acho said in a video posted to Twitter.
 “When are we gonna care about player safety?
 Enough is freakin’ enough.”